JBEI/edd/docs/Deployment.md

 ## Pre-requisites

 Have [Docker][1] and [Docker Compose][2] installed on the target host.
-EDD is tested with Docker version 18.09.2 and Docker Compose version 1.23.2; these instructions are not guaranteed to work for any older versions of Docker or Docker Compose.
+EDD is tested generally with the latest stable Docker version; these instructions are not guaranteed to work for any older versions of Docker or Docker Compose.
 Also have at least the `bin` and `docker` directories, along with `docker-compose.yml` and `docker-compose.override.yml-example` copied to the target host.

 ## Initial configuration